qemus/qemu-render/readme.md

 ```

 The `thread` worker setting applies to the external render-server path used by Venus; it does not change QEMU's normal in-process VirGL renderer.
 Thread workers are used so all Venus contexts in the render-server process share the device-memory budget accounting.

+The native-context backends use virglrenderer's upstream `amdgpu-experimental` and `i915-experimental` renderer options.

 ## Stars 🌟
 [![Stargazers](https://raw.githubusercontent.com/star-stats/stars/refs/heads/data/charts/qemus-qemu-render.svg)](https://github.com/qemus/qemu-render/stargazers)